dunefskychadwick/dunefskychadwick.github.io/PLO2.md

 ---
-layout: page
+layout: post
 title: PLO 2
 subtitle: Assess and respond to the needs of diverse communities.
 ---
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+## 2.2 Assessment: Demonstrates the ability to engage in assessment of services, collections, products, user experience, and information technologies and articulates its importance in information provision.

+## 2.3 Design: Designs services, collections, products, and information technologies to respond to the needs of diverse communities with an emphasis on user-centered design.